Dynamic Support Register

 2. The information you tell us will be discussed in our DSR meetings, which happen every two weeks on Thursdays.
 These meetings include key people from healthcare, social care and education.
 There will be a discussion about your current needs, how risky your situation is, and what kind of help is available.

 3. If there are high risks, we might need to arrange a meeting with you after we have spoken to other professionals.
+(Please also refer to meetings information in the drop down)

 The organisations that have signed up to work together on the DSR are: